open3e/open3e/README.md

     -j, --json              send JSON structure via MQTT -v, --verbose           verbose info
     -l, --listen            mqtt topic to listen for commands, e.g. `open3e/cmnd`
     @argsfile               use arguments given in a file.
 Seperate line for each argument.
+No linebreak after final entry.

 (*) **Attention!:** The option `-dev DEV, --dev DEV` is deprecated and may be removed in future versions.
 Make use of `-cnfg DEVICES.JSON` instead!

-**_regarding the following examples: Please be aware of that not all datapoints exist on every device._**
+**_regarding the following examples: Please be aware of that not all datapoints exist with every device._**

 # Read dids